Ricardian-Fabric/ricardian-dao-contracts/README.md

 #### RicSale

 - Users can **join the community** by buying Ric and can **become contributors** to the catalog or later **take out FeeDao rewards**.
-- Tokens are sold with an incrementing price, see the token allocation.
+- Tokens are sold at a fixed price, see the token allocation.

 #### RicVault